Macktireh/EmailSender/README.md

 ## Debugging Mode

-You can enable debugging mode by setting `debug=True` when calling the `send()` method.
-In this mode, the email content will be printed to the console instead of sending it.
+You can activate debug mode by setting `debug=True` when calling the `send()` method.
+In this mode, the contents of the email will be sent and printed on the console.

 **Note**: Ensure you have the required SMTP server information, such as the server address, port, email credentials, and recipient email addresses, correctly configured in your `EmailServiceSettings` instance.

-This `EmailService` class offers a convenient and well-organized way to manage your email communications within your Flask application.
+This `EmailService` class offers a convenient and well-organized way to manage your email communications within a Flask application.

 ## Attribution